St Clement Danes Church

 The bells of St Clements were made famous in the nursery rhyme "Oranges and Lemons".
 Or were they?
 Though St Clement Danes has long claimed to be the church referred to in the rhyme, the church of St Clement Eastcheap, within the square mile of the City, also makes the same claim.
 That doesn't stop St Clement Danes from holding an annual service to honour St Clement, and after the service oranges and lemons are given out to children.

 Our current information is that the church is open daily from 9-4pm, though we did once find the doors locked during that time, but the next time we tried, the church was open.
-Its probably a good idea to check the official website before making plans to visit.
+It is probably a good idea to check the official website before making plans to visit.

 Address: The Strand, London, Greater London, England, WC2R 1DH